hasnatt/music-task/README.md

 ## Installation and Usage

-### Start local redis server
+### Start local Redis server
-First of all we need to start the cache server.
-We will be running redis on local host (port 6379).
+First of all, we need to start the cache server.
+We will be running Redis on localhost (port 6379).

 #### MacOS and Linux: